 The model comes in 10×50 and 12×50 varieties, both of which are optimized for long-distance viewing and scouting.
 At either the 10x or 12x magnification, hunters can enjoy crystal-clear viewing from a considerable distance away.

 Further, the 50mm objective lens allows for significant light capture.
 This becomes increasingly critical when hunting at dawn and dusk — when many game animals are most active.

 While this falls into Maven’s midrange optics category, you wouldn’t know it by looking through them.
 Given the extra-low-dispersion (ED) glass and multicoated lenses, users enjoy a clear and crisp field of view that’s also well-protected from the elements.

-From a durability standpoint, the C.3 line is one of its size’s lightest binoculars and with its optical potential.
+From a durability standpoint, the C.3 line is one of its size’s lightest binoculars with this optical potential.
 This is crucial when hauling a lot of gear deep into the backcountry for more demanding hunting expeditions.